jsakamoto/Toolbelt.Blazor.I18nText/README.md

 PM> Install-Package Toolbelt.Blazor.I18nText
 ```

-### Step.2 - Create localized text files as JSON
+### Step.2 - Create localized text source files as JSON or CSV

-Add localized text files for each language in a `i18ntext` folder under  your Blazor app project folder.
+Add localized text source files for each language in a `i18ntext` folder under  your Blazor app project folder.

-The localized text files must be simple key-value only JSON file like a bellow example,
+The localized text source files must be simple key-value only JSON file like a bellow example,

 ```json
 {